SultanAlshehhi/ML_py-Group-Project/presentation_script.md

 Our model demonstrates that machine learning can effectively predict dengue outbreaks using climate data.
 The economic impact could be significant - early outbreak detection could save millions in healthcare costs and prevent numerous hospitalizations through proactive intervention.

-Future improvements could include incorporating additional data sources like satellite imagery or population density, but our current model provides a solid foundation for dengue surveillance systems. **✓ Analyze the obtained results; make an overall conclusion; estimate the impact of your ML model on the problem domain**
+Future improvements could include incorporating additional data sources like satellite imagery or population density, but our current model provides a solid foundation for dengue surveillance systems. **✓ Analyze the obtained results; make an overall conclusion; estimate the impact of your ML model on the problem domain (8 points)**

 Thank you for your attention.
 We're happy to answer any questions about our DengAI prediction system.